OWASP/owasp-mastg/Document/Foreword.md

 ---

-The first rule of the OWASP Mobile Security Testing Guide is: Don't just follow the OWASP Mobile Security Testing Guide.
-Successful hacking requires a deep understanding of the object being hacked.
-Make sure to study and understand mobile hardware architectures, operating systems and APIs, and develop your own mobile apps.
+**The first rule of the OWASP Mobile Security Testing Guide is: Don't just follow the OWASP Mobile Security Testing Guide.**

-(TODO ... write a clever and inspriring text that, while entertaining, also teaches the reader a valuable lesson)
+(...
+TODO - write a clever and inspriring text that, while entertaining, also teaches the reader a valuable lesson.
+Will be added at the very end ...)